NonymousMorlock/jaspr_material/README.md

 ### Properties

 - size - The size of the icon
-- colour - The colour of this icon
+- color - The colour of this icon
 - iconData - The icon you are trying to display
 - iconType - The type of icon you are trying to display.
 You can use the named constructors instead as well.
 Check [Variations](#variations) for more info.